PriyankaHichkad/Personalised-Learning-Path-Creator/README.md

 ---

-# Introduction
-Learning a new skill often involves searching through multiple resources, identifying relevant topics, and structuring them into a proper roadmap.
-This process can be time-consuming and unstructured.

-This project was developed to solve this problem by automating the creation of personalized learning paths.
-By leveraging AI agents and workflow automation, the system takes a skill as input, researches relevant resources, and generates a structured plan with actionable steps.

-The output is directly stored in Notion as a task tracker, making it practical and easy to follow.

----

 ## Workflow Architecture

 The workflow follows this pipeline:
 Chat Trigger → AI Agent → (Search Tool + Notion Tool)

 ### 1. User Input
 The workflow begins when the user provides a **skill to learn** through the chat trigger node.

 Example input: Machine Learning

 ### 2. Main AI Agent